 On the north side of the bridge, on the other side of the river, relax in Mediterranean-climate display gardens highlighting native plants at the McConnell Arboretum & Botanical Gardens, or rent bikes to follow paved paths along the waterfront.
 An inviting network of mountain bike trails explores surrounding open space, with broad views of the Sacramento River and beyond.

-With towers soaring 746 feet/227 meters into the sky, its span arcing across the mouth of San Francisco Bay, and all of it painted fire-engine red, the Golden Gate Bridge is, quite simply, amazing.
+With towers soaring 746 feet/227 meters into the sky, its span arcing across the mouth of San Francisco Bay, and all of it painted bright red-orange, the Golden Gate Bridge is, quite simply, amazing.

-If you’re scratching your head as to why a bridge called “Golden Gate” is in fact red, here’s why.
+You’ll learn, for starters, why a bridge called “Golden Gate” is in fact orange.
 It’s generally accepted that the mouth of San Francisco Bay—the narrow strait that the bridge spans, was named Chrysopylae (Greek for “Golden Gate”) by early explorer John C. Fremont.
 (Captain Fremont thought the strait looked like a strait in Istanbul named Chrysoceras, or “Golden Horn.”)
 So it makes sense that the bridge is named after the expanse of water that it crosses.
 But what about that crimson color?
 Call it an unexpected surprise.
 When the steel for the bridge was first installed in place, it was only covered with red primer.
 A consulting engineer liked it, suggested the color be kept, and helped develop the bridge’s final paint color.

 "The Golden Gate Bridge is, quite simply, amazing."